 - head injuries (including all elements of acquired brain injury)

 - Post Traumatic Stress Disorder (PTSD) and other severe psychological disorders

 Client stories & notable cases

-Mr Philip Scudder v Brighton and Sussex Hospitals NHS Trust (Issued with the High Court)
+Mr Scudder v Brighton and Sussex Hospitals NHS Trust (Issued with the High Court)

 The claimant in this case underwent, what was supposed to be a routine spinal operation to his thoracic spine.
-The surgeon in this case appeared to use a surgical technique that had been abandoned as too dangerous in the 1970’s, and as a result of the technique used during his spinal surgery, Mr Phil Scudder suffered a profound spinal cord injury which has left him wheelchair dependent for life.
+The surgeon appeared to use a surgical technique that had been abandoned as too dangerous in the 1970’s, and as a result during his spinal surgery, Mr Phil Scudder suffered a profound spinal cord injury which has left him wheelchair dependent for life.
 This story was covered by BBC News South East today: Apology for man paralysed following spinal surgery.